 Lentigines, verruca, acrochordons, condyloma acuminatum, acrokeratosis verruciformis, dermatosis papulosa nigra, Bowen’s disease, nevus, epidermal nevus, lentigo maligna, melanoma, and squamous cell carcinoma.
 The clinical appearance and presence of horn cysts in SKs makes the diagnosis straightforward.

 They present in the fourth decade and persist for years.
 Over time, they become larger, more pigmented and feature a more verrucous appearance.
 They typically become more numerous with age.
 Infrequently, they can regress spontaneously.

 KEY CONSULTATIVE QUESTIONS

 There is no medical indication to treat SKs, unless they are irritated.
 Still, the cosmetic appearance bothers many patients.
 There are multiple modalities for treating SKs including cryotherapy, electrodesiccation, curettage, Q-switched and ablative laser therapy.
-Most often, the traditional methods of treating SKs are most appropriate.
-If there is a rapid onset of widespread ...
+Most often, the traditional methods of treating SKs are most appropriate. ...